kaylathomas/Formerly-WYSIWYG-Bootstrap-Form-Creator/README.md

 # Formerly: A WISYWIG Bootstrap Form Creator
-This tool allows easy, detailed creation and customization of Bootstrap Forms.
+Formerly allows easy, detailed creation and customization of Bootstrap Forms.
+[Try it out!](https://kaylathomas.github.io/Formerly-WYSIWYG-Bootstrap-Form-Creator/)

 Table of Contents:
 ------------------
 - Features
+- Coming Soon
-- Specs
+- Technologies
 - File Structure
 - Contribute
 - Support

 Features
 --------
-Technologies Used: HTML/CSS/JavaScript, jQuery, Bootstrap 4

 Formerly is meant to be useful to both the average non-technical employee needing to quickly make a form, or the more experienced developer .
 Forms can be created within seconds using the left toolbar.